LamaAlQarni/Podcast-data-analysis-and-recommendation/README.md

 7. What is the most common episode duration users prefer?

 ## Recommendation Strategies
-As the assignment prompt encouraged us to recommend podcasts to users based on their favorite content category.
-We made a recommnedation list of episodes with the same favorite content category but filtered out those already listened to by the user.
-This left us with a bunch of episodes to pick from, the following are the strategies used to pick from the list:
+The goal is to recommend podcasts from the user’s favorite category, excluding episodes they've already heard.
+From the remaining pool, we apply three strategies to pick from the pool:
-- **Random Recommendation**: Selects `k` random episodes from the favorite category.
+- **Random Recommendation**: Selects `k` random episodes from the same favorite category.
-- **Demography-Based Recommendation**: select k episodes that people from the *same country* most listened-to.
+- **Demography-Based Recommendation**: select k episodes popular in the user’s country.
-- **Age Group-Based Recommendation**: select k episodes that people from the *same age group* most listened-to.
+- **Age Group-Based Recommendation**: select k episodes popular among the user’s age group.